Beliefs and Values

-Notice that both of the statements indicate that the speaker holds the idea that global warming is factual, but the first statement is simply an acknowledgment of the opinion of the speaker, while the value statement indicates a behavior.
+Notice that both of the statements indicate that the speaker holds the idea that global warming is factual.
+However, the first statement is simply an acknowledgment of the opinion of the speaker.
+While the value statement indicates a behavior.

-What are the significant differences between core values and beliefs?
+What are the significant differences between a core value and a belief?

-The major difference between a core value and a belief is that a core value is a deeply held principle that sets the standard by which actions or behaviors are judged.
+There is a major difference between a core value and a belief.
+It is a core value is a deeply held principle that sets a standard.
+One by which actions or behaviors are judged.
 A belief is merely a thought that someone or something is assumed to be true.

 You may be at this point asking what the difference between a core value and a regular value is.
 A core value is one that is thought to be so strongly embedded in one’s psyche that it is unchangeable.
 Whereas a regular value is one that is believed to be important yet still malleable.

 The similarity that exists between core values and beliefs is that neither requires factual or logical proof for the bearer of either.
-Core values, as well as beliefs, are things that are felt by the person to be accurate, although very often they are only “true” for the person who holds them.
+Both of these are things that are felt by the person to be accurate.
+Although very often they are only “true” for the person who holds them.

 Why is it important to be aware of your own values and beliefs?